CBussom/TagApp/Weekly Reports/Weekly Report(09-27).md

       + Learn how to do dark mode vs light mode because some users prefer one over another so having both can reel in more users.
     + **Progress and Issues:**
       + Following another tutorial on how to create a good Android app using Android Studio and Kotlin so that I can understand the logic and be able to implement different things to make the app user friendly.
-      + FIgured out how to implement dark mode for those who prefer dark over light mode.
+      + Figured out how to implement dark mode for those who prefer dark over light mode.
-      +
+      + Figured out how to implement portrait and landscape oritentations.
+      + Working on the tag button and it going hand in hand with Bluetooth.
-      + I am not having many issues right now.
+      + I am not having any issues as of right now.
     + **Next Week's Goals:**
+      + Connect the history tab to the database.
+      + Connect the tag button to the Bluetooth connection, meaning if the player is in range the button is enabled or else disabled.